2012 Aberdeen City Council election

 The 2012 Aberdeen City Council election took place on 3 May 2012 to elect members of Aberdeen City Council.
-The election used the 13 wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system a form of proportional representation, with 43 Councillors elected.
+The election used the 13 wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system form of proportional representation, with 43 Councillors elected.

-Local political activist Renee Slater caused great controversy when she registered a mannequin doll as 'Helena Torry' in the Hazlehead/Ashley/Queens Cross ward.
-This was withdrawn soon after being spotted and a report has been issued to Grampian Police.
+Local political activist Renee Slater caused controversy when she nominated a mannequin doll as 'Helena Torry' in the Hazlehead/Ashley/Queens Cross ward.
+This was withdrawn after being spotted and a report issued to Grampian Police.
+Slater was subsequently prosecuted.

-The election saw the Scottish Liberal Democrats decimated as they lost two-thirds of their Councillors.
-The Scottish National Party secured 3 gains copper-fastening their by-election gains during the 2007–2012 term.
-However, it was Labour who proved to be the biggest winners with 7 gains and 17 total seats as they secured first place.
+The election saw the Scottish Liberal Democrats lose two-thirds of their councillors.
+The Scottish National Party made 3 gains, securing their by-election gains during the 2007–2012 term.
+However, it was Scottish Labour Party who proved the biggest winners with 7 gains and 17 total seats.
 Independents gained 2 seats while the Tories lost 2 seats.

 On 9 May an agreement was reached to form a coalition.
-The coalition was formed between the Scottish Labour Party, the Scottish Conservative and Unionist Party and three Independent councillors.
-Labour had 17 seats, the Tories contributed three and there were three independent members.
+The coalition was formed between the Scottish Labour Party (17 seats), the Scottish Conservative and Unionist Party (3) and three Independent councillors.